Submitted & Working Papers

 R&R at JPE Macro.

 Abstract: This paper investigates the role of heterogeneous elasticities of substitution in the US production network in the transmission of idiosyncratic shocks.
 We develop and estimate a multi-industry general equilibrium model featuring heterogeneous elasticities of substitution in input demands.
 Using quarterly data on 14 US industries, we provide evidence of a relatively large dispersion in input-substitution elasticities across US industries that are generally larger than those previously found in the literature.
 This dispersion is quantitatively important as substitution heterogeneity accounts for 6% of the total supply shock transmission in the US, and peak to 80% for inter-industry propagation.
+Paper

 Abstract: We discuss the timing and strength of the Fed’s reaction to the recent inflation surge within an estimated micro-founded macroeconomic model with heterogeneous expectations.
 Our model encompasses a time-varying cross-sectional distribution of subjective inflation forecasts that can persistently drift away from the central bank target.
 We obtain a closed-form solution that we estimate using Bayesian techniques on both US macroeconomic time series and forecast data from the Survey of Professional Forecasters.
 Counterfactual simulations suggest that the timing – rather than the strength – of the policy reaction to this inflation surge is critical for anchoring inflation expectations and preventing the entrenchment of above-target inflation.
 We show that the Fed fell behind the curve in 2021 since an earlier tightening could have reduced the inflation peak without triggering a recession.
 However, further delays would have unanchored inflation expectations, strengthened the inflation surge, and entailed larger output losses.
+Paper

 - Sensitivity Analysis of emissions Markets: A Discrete-Time Radner Equilibrium Approach with S. Crepey, M. Tadese.

 Abstract: Emissions markets play a crucial role in reducing pollution by encouraging firms to minimize costs.
 However, their structure heavily relies on the decisions of policymakers, on the future economic activities, and on the availability of abatement technologies.
 This study examines how changes in regulatory standards, firms’ abatement costs, and emissions levels affect allowance prices and firms’ efforts to reduce emissions.
 This is done in a Radner equilibrium framework encompassing inter-temporal decision-making, uncertainty, and a comprehensive assessment of the market dynamics and outcomes.
 The results of this research have the potential to assist policymakers in enhancing the structure and efficiency of emissions trading systems, through an in-depth comprehension of the reactions of market stakeholders towards different market situations.
+Paper

 Published papers